bradleytaunt/1mb-club/_posts/2022-10-26-html-tables.md

 ## Contribute

-If you would like to add any of your own table "hacks" or if you see any glaring mistakes, please reach out to me directly via [my public inbox](https://lists.sr.ht/~tdarb/public-inbox).
+If you would like to add any of your own table "hacks" or if you see any glaring mistakes, please reach out to me directly via [email](mailto:bt@btxx.org).
 Thanks!

 <br>